Settings

 Choose Substack if…

-• Discovery inside the Substack ecosystem matters for your genre.
+• Discovery inside Substack matters for your genre and readers already expect it.

 Comparison table